Everything You Need To Know About

 90% and 40% Silver Coin Math is harder than for Bullion Bars and Rounds

-Pricing for 90 percent silver coins and 40 percent silver coins is based on current silver spot price.
+Pricing for 90 percent silver coins and 40 percent silver coins is based on current Silver Spot Price.
 Our silver coin buyers purchase silver quarters, silver dimes, and silver half dollars of all types, in any quantity.
-Whether you want to sell junk silver coins or buy junk silver coins, just provide us with some specifics and our silver coin buyer/bullion specialist will contact you with an to-the-minute offer.
+Whether you want to sell junk silver coins or buy junk silver coins, just provide us with some specifics and our silver coin buyer/bullion specialist will contact you with an up-to-the-minute offer.

 One troy ounce of silver is equal in weight to one troy ounce of silver.
 That’s simple enough.
 However from a value standpoint things change quickly.
-So when one troy ounce of silver is $24.00 and one troy ounce of gold is $1,850., then to put things into perspective.
-One troy ounce of gold is equal in value to 77 troy ounces of gold.
+As an example, one troy ounce of silver is worth $24.00 when one troy ounce of gold is worth $1,850.
+So to put things into perspective.
+77 troy ounces of silver is equal in value to one troy ounce of gold.
 So from a value, weight and volumetric standpoint gold is a heck of a lot easier to store than silver.